anonimitoraf/skerrick/README.md

 * SLIME: The Superior Lisp Interaction Mode for Emacs
 * CIDER: The Clojure(Script) Interactive Development Environment that Rocks!
 * Calva: integrated REPL powered environment for enjoyable and productive Clojure and ClojureScript development in Visual Studio Code

+## :warning: DISCLAIMERS :warning:
+* THIS PROJECT IS IN ALPHA STATE!
+I WOULD APPRECIATE IT IF YOU REPORT ANY BUGS/ISSUES YOU FIND.
+MAYBE EVEN CONTRIBUTE PATCHES/FIXES IF YOU HAVE THE TIME ;)
+* The code is currently very messy and not well-written.
+I just wanted to get a working prototype out of the door as quickly as I could.
+I will be improving the implementation over time.
+Feel free to give me suggestions if you have any!

 ## VSCode